Ceremonial Pua Textile

 This pua comprises two hand-woven panels of machine-spun cotton hand-stitched together down the middle.
-The supplementary weft pattern comprises two rows of Iban warriors with feather headdresses and long earrings.
-Some brandish heads.
-Their eyes and other details are coloured with unusual blue colouring.
-The pua includes thin borders on either side: many pua patterns were deemed to be potentially dangerous and so the borders were necessary to contain that power.
+The supplementary weft pattern comprises a complex and varied design with unknown meaning.
+The central section however comprises three large motifs which most probably represent Iban warrior shields.
+It includes borders on either side: many pua patterns were deemed to be potentially dangerous and so the borders were necessary to contain that power.
 The ends of the textile are braided.

 This textile belongs to a group of large blanket-like hangings known as

 pua.
 Mostly, pua cloths are patterned with warp ikat patterns in earthy deep reds, browns, beige and blue-black colours.
 The pua are believed by the Iban to communicate with the spirit world and to protect individuals during times of danger and crisis (Gittinger, 2005, p.
 102).Pua were used at various harvest-and life-cycle rituals known as gawai.
 Villagers would gather at a longhouse for several days of feasting during which the gods were invoked to leave their heavenly abode and visit the earth.
 The pua were hung about and near the longhouse to greet the arriving gods who would take pleasure in seeing the large textiles.
 The gods would respond by bestowing blessings on the festival givers and attendees.
 Pua could also be used to create a temporary shrine to enclose ritual objects.
 Certain puas might have been hoisted as a signal that a longhouse was in mourning, or hung to assist with healing and sickness rituals.

 Woman were responsible for weaving the